rupalj1203/Consumer_Goods_adhoc_Project/README.md

 4. Be creative with your presentation, audio/video presentation will have more weightage.

 ## Other resources Provided
-a.
-Dataset required to provide
+1. Dataset required to provide
-b.
-Metadata
+2. Metadata
-c.
-Hints (try not to use the hints to develop your skills quicker)
+3. Hints (try not to use the hints to develop your skills quicker)
-d.
-Sample questions and Presentation
+4. Sample questions and Presentation

 ## Technologies used
 1. MySQL Workbench ( for SQL Queries)